part-cw/lambdanative/modules/ln_jscheme/README.md

 1. Baseline: unpacked the sources from `jscheme-source.jar` into subdirectory `LNjScheme`.
-2. Changed package name to

-LNjScheme and added Makefile.
+2. Changed package name to LNjScheme and added Makefile.
 3. Refined errors raised from application of Java methods.
 4. Pulled some code from the community version to support constructors with arguments.
 5. Copied glue code from experimental branch and rename identifiers.

 # Issues

-## Split Into Module and Demo App

-The LNjScheme core stuff would better be a reusable module as it might simplify the build script dance around e.g. `hybridapp`s.
-Issues/missing:
-1. how to compile the `.jar` during build
-2. install the `.jar`
-3. handle the EVENT_LNjSchemeRETURN (i.e. #126) in core (see
-   `main.scm` around line 127).
-4. discover why exactly `##thread-heartbeat` of `gambit` fame was disabled and clean up such that Gambit threads still work as naively expected.
-(Maybe this solve the performance issue observed.)

 ## Numbers